umitkaanusta/reddit-detective/README.md

 - Neo4j uses Cypher language as its query language.
 Knowing Cypher dramatically increases what you can do with reddit-detective [Click here to learn Cypher](https://neo4j.com/graphacademy/online-training/introduction-to-neo4j-40/)
-- Install reddit-detective with `pip install reddit-detective`
+- Install reddit-detective with `pip install reddit_detective`

 ## Code Samples